eular-research/ATAi_rnaseq_bulk/README.md

 ## Fetch public data
 The notebook [fetch_data notebook](rnaseq_analysis/data_fetch/00_fetch_data.ipynb) will help to fetch data from ENA.

-## Fetch annotation of genes you are interested in ensembl
+## Fetch annotation of genes you are interested in Ensembl or find genes that might be interesting for your research
 The notebook [fetch gene annotation from Ensembl](rnaseq_analysis/data_fetch/00_fetch_geneset_annotation.ipynb) will help to get Ensembl annotation.

 ## Run pipeline